Timo2907/picoquic/Implementation-changes_TK.md

 TODO: ACKs should not be sent by the client?!
 		-> DONE: There should only be a 100ms wait when the application scenario is started!

-TODO: Stream should start after 100ms, even if the last one is not finished
-		-> e.g. additional parameter in demo_stream (named "finished")?
-				+ skip those who are finished until reaching an unfinished one